 Streatham terrorist’s mother: I instantly knew my son was responsible for attack

-He (Sudesh Amman) also confided in others that he wanted to kill the Queen, the inquest heard.
+Amman also confided in others that he wanted to kill the Queen, the inquest heard.

 The mother of a terrorist killed by police after going on a stabbing rampage in south London described instantly “knowing” her son was responsible when she heard about the attack.